rdviii/ai-policy/ai-policy-2025.md

 As a manager/businessperson:

 1. As of today, one estimate has found that 95% of AI projects result in no benefit to the company.
-2. Code developed in large part by AIs is resulting in a lot of "technical debt", especially unanticipated security issues.
+1. Code developed in large part by AIs is resulting in a lot of "technical debt", especially unanticipated security issues.
-3. Loss of control: dependence on tools over which you have limited control.
+1. Loss of control: dependence on tools over which you have limited control.

 There have been anecdotal reports, for example, that major companies have forced their employees to use AIs, but the employees are finding them less than helpful.
 This situation could change, if the developers can gain feedback that helps them make the AIs better.

 The last point represents a serious business risk.
 What happens when your provider changes the AI in ways that affect output you depend on, or worse, they go out of business?
 Can you tolerate that?

 ## Rules and Recommendations

-So in light of the above, what kind of specific policy rules can we put in place?
+So in light of the above, what kind of specific policy can we put in place?

 ### Principles

 First, this policy recognizes that AI tools can be very helpful.
-This policy does not forbid the use of AI. society cannot function without mutual respect for others.
+This policy does not forbid the use of AI.

+Society cannot function without mutual respect for others.
+(See e.g. [the Caltech Honor Code](https://www.admissions.caltech.edu/why-caltech/student-life/honor-code) for a simple statement of this.)
 Misrepresenting AI-generated work as your own demonstrates:

 * A lack of respect for yourself: you are not allowing yourself to learn effectively.
 * A lack of respect for other students: you are making it difficult to understand what students are actually accomplishing, and how they are struggling.